sunaku/tork/README.md

   that were run.

-  For example, to get on-screen-display notifications through libnotify, add the following to your `test-loop.conf` file:
+  For example, to get on-screen-display notifications through libnotify, add the following to your `.test-loop` file:

       @after_test_execution = lambda do |status, ran_at, files|
         if status.success?